Kremlin: Nord Stream 1 turbine not arrived yet, a second has defects | Headlines

 Kremlin: Nord Stream 1 turbine not arrived yet, a second has defects

 Kremlin spokesman Dmitry Peskov said that the sanctions against Russia had critically complicated the work of Nord Stream 1, which is reducing gas supplies to Europe to just 20% of its capacity amid maintenance.
-Kremlin-owned pipeline gas exporting monopoly Gazprom has said flows would fall to 33 million cubic metres per day from Wednesday - a halving of the current, already reduced level - because it needed to halt the operation of a gas turbine at a compressor station on instructions from an industry watchdog.
+State-controlled gas giant Gazprom has said flows would fall to 33 million cubic metres per day, a fifth of the normal capacity, from Wednesday because it needed to halt the operation of a Siemens gas turbine at a compressor station on instructions from an industry watchdog.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)